hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateProductQueryRequest.md

 2. **Explicit Assertions:** Instead of relying on implicit assertions, the code now uses `assert` statements to explicitly verify the expected values.
 This makes the tests more robust and readable.

 3. **Handling Potential Exceptions:** The code now uses `pytest.raises` to test for expected exceptions when invalid data is passed to the constructor.
 This is crucial for robustness.
-I've added examples for `TypeError` for illustration; replace with the specific exception if one exists in the original code.
+I've added examples for `TypeError` for illuStartion; replace with the specific exception if one exists in the original code.
 Crucially, *you need to understand the expected exception* if you are testing for failure.

 4. **Comprehensive Tests:** The provided examples test the `__init__` method (construction), `getapiname`, and setting of attributes.
 This is a start.
 You need to add tests for all attributes and all possible input scenarios.